MicrosoftDocs/Devices-docs/surface-hub/differences-between-surface-hub-and-windows-10-enterprise.md

 Surface Hub supports remote management through mobile device management (MDM) solutions such as [Microsoft Intune](/mem/intune/) and monitoring through [Azure Monitor](/azure/azure-monitor/).

-*Organization policies that this may affect:* <br> Surface Hub doesn't support installing Win32 agents required by most traditional PC management and monitoring tools, such as System Center Operations Manager.
+*Organization policies that this may affect:*

+- Surface Hub doesn't support installing Win32 agents required by most traditional PC management and monitoring tools, such as System Center Operations Manager.

 ### Group Policy

 Surface Hub does not support Windows Group Policy, including auditing.
 Instead, use MDM to apply policies to your Surface Hub.
 For more information about MDM, see [Manage settings with an MDM provider](manage-settings-with-mdm-for-surface-hub.md).

-*Organization policies that this may affect:* <br> Use MDM to manage Surface Hub rather than group policy.
+*Organization policies that this may affect:*

+- Use MDM to manage Surface Hub rather than group policy.

 ### Remote assistance

 Surface Hub does not support remote assistance.

-*Organization policies that this may affect:* <br> Policies related to remote assistance don't apply for Surface Hub.
+*Organization policies that this may affect:*

+- Policies related to remote assistance don't apply for Surface Hub.

 ## Network